 When using a cocktail shaker, always avoid trying to make too much in one go, as overflowing the cocktail shaker means it doesn’t mix well.
 Mixing two martinis per cocktail shaker works best.

-- Put all the ingredients (except the frozen blackberries) into the cocktail shaker and shake vigorously for 30 seconds.
+- Put all the ingredients into the cocktail shaker and shake vigorously for 30 seconds.

-- Chill the martini glasses by putting them into the freezer or leave a few lumps of ice with water in the glasses for ten minutes.
+- Chill the martini glasses by putting them into the freezer or leave a few lumps of ice with water in the glasses for a few minutes.

 - Pour the Hedgerow Martini through a cocktail shaker into the glasses.